 It may have taken a few weeks, but we finally found out exactly who, or what, has been haunting our house.
 As it turns out, the entity is not human at all, but a cat.
 Yes, that’s right: we have ourselves a ghost cat.
 Now, this may come as a surprise to those who are not heavily involved with the paranormal, but let me tell you, I really was not that shocked when my mom told me what she saw one afternoon.
 Then when I saw it along with a friend the next day, I was completely sold.
 So anyway, yes, cats can have spirits.
-We actually have one at the Proprietary House.
+We actually have one at the museum I work at.
 It came out one time during a séance, when people sitting around the table felt a cat curling up against their legs, winding in and out, one at a time.
 It also shows up every now and then, as one of our trustees, who has a severe allergy to cats, begins to cough and sneeze out of nowhere, before the fit goes away as quickly as it came.

 Back to my situation, it was last Tuesday afternoon when my mom (which the first occurrence happened to) felt a cat brush up against the back of her legs when she was standing in the living room.
 Not thinking anything of it, she continued with what she was doing.
 Then, out of the corner of her eye, she saw the cat again, but this time, turned around quickly, only to see nothing.
 She walked into the family room and saw Lawrence, once again occupied by looking out the window at the birds in our yard, something he does all day long.
 She shook off what happened as a coincidence, or just Lawrence taking a break, but later in the day, when she was sitting on the couch watching TV, also with a view into the kitchen, she clearly saw a cat walk from the dining room and into the kitchen, this time, our cat being right at her side.
 There was no mistaken identity here.